interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 storeMainChainBlockHeader
 -------------------------
-Method to submit block headers to the BTC-Relay, which extend the Bitcoin main chain (as tracked in ``MainChain`` in BTC-Relay).
+Method to submit block headers to the BTC-Relay, which extend the Bitcoin main chain (as tracked in ``Chains`` in BTC-Relay).
-This function calls  :ref:`verifyBlockHeader` proving the 80 bytes Bitcoin block header as input, and, if the latter returns ``True``, extracts from the block header and stores (i) the hash, height and Merkle tree root of the given block header in ``BlockHeaders`` and (ii) the hash and block height in ``MainChain``.
+This function calls  :ref:`verifyBlockHeader` proving the 80 bytes Bitcoin block header as input, and, if the latter returns ``True``, extracts from the block header and stores (i) the hash, height and Merkle tree root of the given block header in ``BlockHeaders`` and (ii) the hash and block height in ``Chains``.

 Specification